 As the main component in a computer, the CPU defines how fast a computer can perform tasks.
 Many CPUs contain multiple Cores.
 The more Cores a CPU has, the faster it can run programs, process data and multi-task.
 When choosing a CPU, look for the Clock Speed which is often measured in GHz (Gigahertz).
 A higher value means the CPU will operate faster.
 There are other specs to consider like Cache, Multi-Threading and Bus Speed, but unless you are a computer nerd, you probably won’t understand why.
 All you need to know is a larger number is usually better than a smaller number when it comes to that stuff.

 There are two main manufacturers of CPUs, Intel and AMD.
-Typically Intel CPUs are faster than AMD depending on the model.
+I prefer Intel, but AMD makes some pretty fast CPUs as of recent.
 The Intel i7 processor is one of the better options available.
 I would recommended aiming for an i7 processor or faster. i5 and i3 processors are much slower, but will probably suffice if you are just trying to upgrade from an old computer.

 Cooling your CPU is also very important.
 A cooler CPU can work much faster than one that overheats.
 Air cooling with a fan and heatsink is standard, but the fans can be noisy.
 Be sure to check the decibel rating of the fan if you are concerned about noise.
 Liquid cooling is another option and can be much more effective in cooling the CPU.
 In many cases, adequate cooling can allow a CPU to be Overclocked which means it can be enabled to run faster than advertised in the manufacturer’s specifications.
 Overclocking can be risky because it may shorten the life of your CPU and could make your computer unstable.